johnny353535/yoi/docs/_pages/components/stepCrumb.md

 # StepCrumb

-<p class="intro">Use this component to create a compact horizontal chain of links to display a progress – eg. the current step of a register process.</p>
+<p class="intro">A compact horizontal chain of links to display a progress – eg. the current step of a register process.</p>

 ## Basic Example